chantal0000/chantal0000/README.md

 # 💫 About Me:

+LEARNING THE BASICS OF C IN THIS MARCH.

 🌿 I'm improving my react skills<br>🧩 I'm currently learning with a mentor from startsteps<br>💡 curious and excited to learn more and explore <br> ❇️ for my next project I would love to explore three.js or p5.js